 - to comply with relevant laws and regulations

-- for our administrative purposes (including debt recovery if relevant); and
+- for our administrative purposes (including debt recovery if relevant)

 You may provide and update any personal preferences you may have regarding our courses, products, or services through the 'My Site Safe' page on the website, and these may be used for the purposes of providing you with information that we think may be of interest to you.

-If you request access to, or a copy of, your personal information, we will provide you with a copy of the personal information we keep about you.
-If you request a correction and we agree that your personal information needs correcting, an amended record of your personal information will be provided back to you.
+- If you request access to, or a copy of, your personal information, we will provide you with a copy of the personal information we hold:

 How long we hold personal information